Are toys for rabbits silly?

 Rabbits like to make noise and have fun.
 Throwing things around the cage can show displeasure - "you need to hurry up with those pellets, human!"

-Be careful with those rabbits that are especially prone to chewing: if there are edges to the plastic they may get chewed.
+Be careful with those rabbits that are especially prone to chewing: If there are edges to the plastic they will get chewed.
 If the rabbit starts treating the plastic like filet mignon, replace it with something wooden.
 I’ve had to take the Legos away from some of my rabbits.

 Rabbits benefit from some exercise.
 The easiest way to do this is cut a piece of 2X4 the depth of their cage and place it on edge between the food bowl and the water bowl so they have to hop over it to get from one to the other.
 (I suppose you could fasten it to the cage with a fence staple, but it will eventually need to be removed depending on chewing and urine absorption.)
 I also dangle treats from the top of the cage, like fresh greens, so they have to "stand up" to get them.